 3. It’s ALSO important to understand the types of hiring practices.

 Many organizations hire on an as-needed basis, which means that they post jobs as they become available (rather than on a set schedule).
 This is common at smaller organizations across various industries.
 It can take between 4–12 weeks for a company to post a position, review applications, conduct interviews, and extend an offer.

 Large organizations, meanwhile, are better able to predict their hiring needs in advance.
-For full-time, entry-level positions, they might recruit in the late summer or fall of a candidate’s final year.
+For full-time, entry-level positions, their recruiting follows a more predictable pattern during candidate’s final year.
 This style of recruiting generally implies a specific start date, i.e., a time when the entire group of new hires will start.
-These kinds of organizations will often draw from their intern pool to fill entry-level positions.
+These kinds of organizations often draw from their intern pool to fill entry-level positions.
 In addition, some large organizations oﬀer special rotational or leadership development programs.
 These opportunities are 1-2 years in duration and allow you to train with more than one department, according to a pre-determined timeline.